satender346/shanghai-summit/tekton/README.md

 ## Getting Started

-1. Navigate to `shanghai-summit/tekton` directory
+Login to server with username `summit` and password as `summit`.

+        ssh summit@IPADRESS

+Naviagte to `/home/summit/src`

 cd /home/summit/src/shanghai-summit/tekton

+Let’s set your name variable as a environment variable, So docker image can be pushed with your name as tag.
+Note: Replace {{ username }} with your name.

+	export name={{ YOURNAME }}
+	Example: export name=chris

+## Steps to Execute

-2. Install Tekton.
-This command downloads latest release of tekton and does a `kubectl apply -f  https://storage.googleapis.com/tekton-releases/pipeline/previous/v0.7.0/release.yaml`
+1. Install Tekton.
+This command downloads v0.7.0 version of Tekton

 		./tekton.sh deploy_tekton

-3. Create Docker Registry Secret and Service Account
+2. Create Docker Registry Secret and Service Account

 		./tekton.sh docker_registry

-4. Now create `PipelineResource` for Github and DockerHub.
-Here we specify our git repository and Project in DockerHub were images are pushed
+3. Now create `PipelineResource` for Github and DockerHub.
+Here we specify our git repository and Project in DockerHub where images are pushed

 		./tekton.sh create_PipelineResource

-5. Now Create a `Task` which downloads our repo specified in above step from github and using the `Dockerfile` from the downloaded repo, it builds Image using kaniko.
+4. Now Create a `Task` which downloads our repo specified in above step from github and using the `Dockerfile` from the downloaded repo, it builds Image using kaniko.

 		./tekton.sh create_Task

-6. Now Create `TaskRun` to run above pipeline
+5. Now Create `TaskRun` to run above pipeline

 		./tekton.sh create_TaskRun

-To see all the resource created so far as part of Tekton Pipelines, run the command
+6. To see all the resource created so far as part of Tekton Pipelines, run the command

 		kubectl get tekton-pipelines